SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 ![Figure: Bad example - oldies use yellow sticky notes](postit-screen.jpg)
 :::

-To ensure you follow up any task like these, there are two ways to set yourself a task to follow up in the future:
+To ensure you follow up on tasks, it is important to set up an action point and then forget about it until later.
+That frees up cognitive space to allow you to focus on something else but still be certain it will be actioned later.

+There are several tools you can use:
+* Followupthen.com
+* Siri/Phone Reminders
+* Meetings
+* Create a PBI to make sure something is actioned in a sprint
+* Delayed send
+* Follow up flags

 ### #1 Email reminders - followupthen.com (recommended)